jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 And our experience of using midi directly for the GAN is perfectly summarized by the following poem:

 We used the midi as input
-Well, at least we tryed
+Well, at least we tried
 we faced some problems
 and hence, gave up.